 Layering is not simply about wearing multiple layers of clothing, but is achieved by selecting materials and structures that take into account the characteristics that each layer should exhibit

-The first layer closest to your body should be made of a material that doesn't retain sweat on your skin.
-The role of the second layer, the outer jacket, is to release the sweat that has turned into vapor into the air.
-In the case of skiing, this is the shell jacket.
-However, even if you want to release sweat, you also want to keep out snow and rain.
-"Waterproof and breathable" properties allow you to achieve these contradictory functions, allowing only moisture to pass through but not water
+The first layer, closest to the body, should be made of a material that doesn't retain sweat on the skin.
+The second layer, the outer jacket, is responsible for releasing the sweat that has turned into vapor into the outside air.
+In the case of skiing, this is where the shell jacket comes in.
+However, while sweat should be released, snow and rain should be blocked.
+Achieving these seemingly contradictory functions is "waterproof and breathable," which allows moisture to pass through but not water.

-.
-In other words, "waterproof and breathable" properties are an extension of the idea of layering.
-Layering is essential to fully utilize waterproof and breathable properties, so simply wearing waterproof and breathable clothing alone won't solve everything!
+In other words, "waterproof and breathable" is an extension of the concept of layering.
+Layering is essential to fully utilize waterproof and breathable properties, and simply wearing waterproof and breathable clothing won't solve everything.
 That's why this performance is necessary.

 Plus, what you need to know